Guillaume-Cojan/Guillaume-Cojan/README.md

 <h1 align="center"># Junior Full Stack Web Developer - Remote worker 💻</h1>

 Hi there!
 I'm Guillaume!
-Former Product Manager of the banking industry, in 2021, I took the great opportunity to retrain in the field of web development following a 5 month full-time Bootcamp at Wild Code School.
+Former Product Manager of the banking industry, in 2021, I took the great opportunity to retrain in the field of web development following a 5 months full-time Bootcamp at the Wild Code School.
 Now working remotely as a freelance/consultant, I enjoy creating cutting-edge products with passionate teams on different platforms and, as a fullstack developer, I'm able to create a project from scratch or help an existing team on the following technologies:

 ---
 <h3 align="center">Main Languages:</h3>